LeahKR99/mlrun/docs/concepts/alerts.md

 becomes inactive, its notifications cease.
 When it is re-activated, notifications are renewed.
 The `ResetPolicy` options are:
 - manual &mdash; for manual reset of the alert
-- auto &mdash; if the criteria contains a time period such that the alert is reset once there are no more invocations in the relevant time window.
+- auto &mdash; the criteria includes a time period, so that the alert is reset when there are no more invocations within the specified time window.

 ``` {Admonition} Note
 If you change the `reset-policy` of an active alert from manual to auto, the alert is immediately reset.